 Thus, each factor has the potential to force decision-makers to act quickly without duly considering the consequences.

-Perhaps most importantly, the STEEP analysis allows key personnel to make decisions based on fact and not on their personal experiences or value systems.
+Perhaps most importantly, the STEEP analysis allows key personnel to make decisions based on facts and not on their personal experiences or value systems.

 The five elements of the STEEP analysis

-The STEEP analysis is an acronym of the five key areas that each business must evaluate.
+The STEEP analysis is an acronym for the five key areas that each business must evaluate.